Vector-ops/Vector-ops/README.md

-- Hi, I’m Sumith
+I'm Sumith, CS undergrad.

-- I’m interested in cloud computing and backend webdev.
+- I’m interested in Cloud Computing and Blockchain.
-- I’m currently learning node.js.
+- I’m currently learning Backend Web Development.
-- I’m looking to collaborate on backend projects involving node.js and express.js.
-- You can reach out to me through my email- sumith2827@gmail.com.

 <!---
 Vector-ops/Vector-ops is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.